 I’ve been guilty in my past of making decisions with wrong heart motives and have experienced the consequences.
 But when God transformed my heart, He gave me a passion for the things that matter most, and the ability to pursue them.

 Follow Your Passion

-So what’s the difference between following your heart and following your passion?
+So what’s the difference between following a deceitful heart and following a transformed heart?

-And it doesn’t want to tolerate the suffering required for results.
+And it’s willing to tolerate the suffering required for results.

-Following your passion is committing to something you know you must do.
+Following a passionate, transformed heart is committing to something you know you must do.